liamwalsh1980/Milestone-Project-3/README.md

 ### Structure

-This website will hold at least **??10??** HTML web pages and therefore I wanted to make sure that all pages followed the same theme using CSS styling and Materialize (Responsive CSS Framework).
+This website will hold **??12??** HTML web pages and therefore I wanted to make sure that all pages followed the same theme using CSS styling and Materialize (Responsive CSS Framework).
 What I focused on: -

 Navbar made specific to logged out, logged in and Admin users